Slovak mafia: First mafia list

 The first mafia list appeared on the internet in 2005.
 Despite the name, it consists of several lists: the first contains names divided into several organized crime groups including dates of birth, addresses, gun license numbers and types of weapons.
-The second contains the names of "people of interest" including birth numbers (rodné číslo), addresses and sometimes with a photograph.
+The second contains the names of "people of interest" including birth numbers (rodné číslo), addresses and sometimes a photograph.
 The third contains "vehicles of interest" including evidence numbers and the name of the driver or owner.
 The fourth contains bars or restaurants either owned or frequented by the mafia.
 It divides the Slovak mafia into the following groups: Takáčovci, Piťovci, Borbélyovci and Jakšíkovci.

-For a long time, the Slovak police refused to acknowledge its truthfulness and it wasn't until January 2011 that police Chief Jaroslav Spišiak admitted that the mafia list was his idea to better fight against organized crime.
+For a long time, the Slovak police did not acknowledge its veracity and it was not until January 2011 that police Chief Jaroslav Spišiak admitted that the mafia list was his idea to better fight against organized crime.
 "They were supposed to serve as an aid for patrolling policemen, so that they know who they are dealing with when conducting controls, to anticipate that they are dangerous", said Spišiak at that time.

-It was immediately noted that numerous important figures of the Slovak mafia are missing from the list.
-Also, there are several mistakes present such as a member of the Takáčovci group being listed instead under Jakšíkovci.
+Slovak broadsheet SME immediately stated that that numerous important figures of the Slovak mafia are missing from the list.
+Also, the paper said there are several mistakes present, such as a member of the Takáčovci group being listed under Jakšíkovci instead.